 Make it Personal

-Address the hiring manager by name in the thank you email.
-Also, if there are multiple rounds, it is good etiquette to send a thank you email after every round.
+In the thank you email, address the hiring manager by name.
+If there are multiple rounds, it is good etiquette to send a thank you email after each round.

-Express your thanks for the time that the hiring manager took out for you.
+Express your thanks for the time the hiring manager took for you.
 Be sincere when expressing your gratitude.

 Mention Specifics

-Think back to any specific points that were discussed during the interview.
+Think back to any specific points discussed during the interview.
 If you can mention these with additional information in the thank you note, don’t hesitate to do so.
-This will show the hiring manager that you can add value to the job, if hired.
+This will show the hiring manager that you can add value to the job if hired.

 End the Email on a Humble Note

 Offer to provide more information if needed, about yourself.
 Also, there is no harm in gently reminding them of the response deadline.
-At the end of the email, thank them again.
+Conclude the email by expressing your gratitude once more.

 Sign off by writing “sincerely” or an appropriate synonym followed by your full name.
-Below your sign-off message, place your contact information, such as telephone number.
-You can add your social media or any personal website links also.
+Below your sign-off message, place your contact information, such as your telephone number.
+You can also add your social media or personal website links.

 Conclusion

-Be sure to proofread your email draft carefully before sending it off to your job prospect.
-Just a few errors in grammar and sentence structure can turn the employer off.
+Be sure to proofread your email draft carefully before sending it to your job prospect.
+Just a few grammar and sentence structure errors can turn the employer off.